Alleged Capitol rioter told FBI he was allowed to breach building because he pays his taxes, feds say

-The 80-year-old told investigators in January that the attempted insurrection was a “staged” act and that many of the people he saw “cursing, screaming, knocking cops away, breaking windows and doors, and entering the Capitol” were “members of antifa.”
+The 80-year-old told investigators in January that the insurrection was a “staged” act and that many of the people he saw “cursing, screaming, knocking cops away, breaking windows and doors, and entering the Capitol” were “members of antifa.”
 According to the complaint, Wickersham also believed his 20 minutes inside the Capitol were authorized “because he pays his taxes.”

 Wickersham was arrested Tuesday and faces a charge of violent entry and disorderly conduct on Capitol grounds and one for unlawful entry into a restricted area.
-He is among more than 410 people who now face an array of federal charges stemming from the attack; at least 40 of those are from Pennsylvania, according to an analysis by The Washington Post.
+He is among more than 410 people who face an array of federal charges stemming from the attack.
+At least 40 of those are from Pennsylvania, according to an analysis by The Washington Post.

 Wickersham declined to comment through his lawyer on Wednesday.
 His attorney, Mike Noone, said Wickersham “takes these charges very seriously.”

-Like many of the other rioters who’ve been arrested in recent months, video from the heavily documented Capitol breach and Wickersham’s own digital footprint led investigators to his door.
+Like many of the other rioters who have been arrested in recent months, video from the heavily documented Capitol breach and Wickersham’s own digital footprint led investigators to his door.
 While friends and family members have in some cases turned over evidence of their loved ones’ involvement in the attack, several alleged rioters incriminated themselves by posting photos, videos and other proof to social media.
-A former Salt Lake City police officer texted “we stormed the Capitol” to friends and was promptly turned in, while a Republican state delegate from West Virginia resigned after he live-streamed and narrated video of the the breach, saying, "Derrick Evans is in the Capitol!”
+A former Salt Lake City police officer texted “We stormed the Capitol” to friends and was promptly turned in, while a Republican state delegate from West Virginia resigned after he live-streamed and narrated video of the breach, saying, “Derrick Evans is in the Capitol!”

 According to the court documents, Wickersham texted an acquaintance that he was inside the Capitol.
 The acquaintance told a third person, who investigators indicate also knew Wickersham.
 Within three days of the riot, the tipster with secondhand knowledge of Wickersham’s actions contacted the FBI.